DanielTitkov/sillyquotes/README.md

 ### Docker

-1. Create a Docker network:
+1. To start the server container, run:
     ```bash
-    make create-network
-    ```

-2. To start the server container, run:
-    ```bash
     make docker-server
     ```

-3. To start the client container, run:
+2. To start the client container, run:
     ```bash
     make docker-client
     ```